By: Marcela Donovan-Hammond, Guest Blogger and Fire Marshal

 Third Time, Not a Charm

 Pregnancy number three, we had a change in administration and things took a turn for the worse.
 The environment was very hostile, and the short-term disability policy was no longer available to me.
 The only two choices at the time were the 12 weeks of FMLA or leave without pay.
 I combined the 12 weeks of FMLA and six months of leave without pay.
+In case you are having doubts, know where you can get STI test done in Portland and talk to an expert first.

 I had no choice but to return six weeks after the birth of my child.
 And once again the department subjected me to the same fitness standards as my earlier pregnancies before returning to work.
 Now I don’t object to being physically fit, I believe that it is necessary, however I wished I had a little more time to prepare.